Please help us this year as we continue our annual Toys for Tots Campaign 2019.

 Learn more about this incredible program that has grown since starting in 2012.

-On a cold day in December, 2012, a program participant of Crossroads Recovery Center, who was homeless and looking for work and shelter, inquired about any programs that could help her with some toys for her three young children, who were temporarily living with a family member in Philadelphia until she could find a place to live.
-She lost her residence a few months prior, and was working very hard to find a job so she could afford a new apartment.
+On a cold day in December, 2012, a program participant of Crossroads Recovery Center, who was homeless and looking for work and shelter, asked if there were any programs that could help her with some toys for her three young children who were temporarily living with a family member in Philadelphia - until she could find a place to live.
+She recently lost her residence and was working very hard to find a job so she could afford a new apartment.
 After researching for resources in the area, it was discovered that there were no programs that would help someone in need - who was not connected to a specific residential program.
 This included anyone homeless and impoverished who were struggling to survive on their own.
 So, Crossroads Recovery Center became a ‘Toys for Tots’ partner, through the help of Bob Lohr, a Marine who facilitates the distribution for the program out of Limerick, PA; now these families in need could have a Christmas for their children.

 “It is sad to know that even in a county with the highest income in Pennsylvania, Chester County, there are so many families with children that need assistance”, says event coordinator Bernie Tiger, from Horizon House’s Community Crossroads Recovery Center and Stages Arts Initiative, “but we are also very fortunate to have such great community support for those in need, especially at this time of the year.”